 There is only a scene on the piece: the girl is looking outside the window and making her lip color.
 A flash line flies below, the same word and the images repeat.

 The author gave a few materials but there are more to explore.
-When I move my mouth to the flash line, it became slower or faster sometimes.
+When I move my mouse to the flash line, it became slower or faster sometimes.
 When I move to the right, the images and texts became larger.
 But what interesting is I cannot really stop it and read the poem.
 But the pace of the flash, the music, and audio, the black and white picture, give me a sensation of the girl’s memory and…

 Something important can dominate, while something less important can be forgotten.
 But all big and small pieces make up my memory.
 One day I may recall them.
 I may find the less important things become important.
 I may miss great things.
 I may retaste what I went through.
 That’s what the poem gives me: a physical sensation and spiritual imagination.